-You probably know by now that I just love crochet pumpkin patterns, and the Mini Ribbed Pumpkin pattern is no exception.
-I consider it the easiest and quickest pumpkin pattern I’ve created, and it’s very versatile.
-My favorite way to display them is on a decorative tray.
-They also look cute on a shelf, grouped with a cute plant and candle.
+If you’ve been following me for a while, you probably already know that I absolutely love crochet pumpkin patterns, and the Crochet Mini Ribbed Pumpkin Pattern is no exception!
+I consider this pattern the quickest and easiest pumpkin pattern I’ve created, and it’s very versatile.

 Sizing